GovTechSG/TechBiz-Documentation/glossary.md

 **System**

-A TechBiz system allows agencies to centrally manage and view their SGTS product subscription plans, billing details, and resource usage within a system.
+A TechBiz system allows agencies to centrally manage and view their SGTS service subscription plans, billing details, and resource usage within a system.
 An agency can have multiple systems.

 **TechBiz system ID**